d01a/d01a.github.io/aurora-stealer-builder/index.md

 ## Acknowledgments:

-[@gi7w0rm](https://twitter.com/gi7w0rm) for providing me with the samples and helping me formatting the article to make it better.
+[@gi7w0rm](https://twitter.com/gi7w0rm) for providing me with the samples and helping me format the article to make it better.